mienaikoe/ziyu/Chapters/1-1-Chapter1.md

 <!-- The three of us had joined too early before we could roam across the world. -->

-"It's been too long," she said with a wistful tone.
+"It's been a moment, hasn't it," she said with a wistful tone.

 Kipnu knew what she was thinking.
 "Last time we went somewhere was to the bay to live with the Hunnin for a week," he said.
 "I'll never forget how bored and hot I was.
 Who's idea was that again?"
 He never missed a chance to remind me.